 Other Signs and Symptoms of Bipolar Depression

 Bipolar depression and unipolar depression are diagnostically the same, but in practice, certain depression symptoms are more likely in bipolar depression.
 Most cases of bipolar depression have excessive sleeping and daytime fatigue.
-There is an increased appetite and weight gain.
+There is increased appetite and weight gain.
 In contrast, people with unipolar depression tend to wake up often throughout the night and may also experience early morning awakening (e.g. waking up at 4:30 and being unable to return to sleep).
-Although some people with unipolar depression have increases in appetite and weight gain, it is more common to have a loss of appetite and weight loss.
+Although some people with unipolar depression have increased appetite and weight gain, it is more common to have a loss of appetite and weight loss.

-Bipolar Depression is much more likely to be accompanied by stronger symptoms of anxiety.
+Bipolar depression is much more likely to be accompanied by stronger symptoms of anxiety.
 One-half to two-thirds of people with bipolar depression have a co-occurring anxiety disorder such as obsessive-compulsive disorder, panic disorder or social anxiety disorder.

 Sherri's Bipolar Depression Story

-I asked Sherri, a 40 year old woman with bipolar disorder, to describe the difference between depression and bipolar depression symptoms:
+I asked Sherri, a 40-year-old woman with bipolar disorder, to describe the difference between depression and bipolar depression symptoms:

 For me, bipolar depression comes with not only depression but psychosis.
 I start to see things that aren't there and hear things that aren't heard, like my name called over-and-over-again.
 I see mice running across the floor.
 I hear my name projected over the loudspeaker at the grocery store.
 I smell burning rubber in my apartment.
 With bipolar depression, I suffer these hallucinations and extreme paranoia.
 I feel like someone out there is trying to get me.
 I often have to cross the street if I see someone suspicious.
 With clinical depression, it's different.
 Those who experience usually only feel really down and hopeless.
 I feel bipolar is much worse because of the psychosis.
 I was diagnosed with depression before I ever had mania, so I've lived with this a long time.